Onani-Dev/Onani/README.md

 You should only need to use the `. env/bin/activate` command once you have done step 1 and 2.

 ## Setup Gunicorn
-1. Install onani dependancies: `pip install -r requirements.txt`
+1. Install Onani dependancies: `pip install -r requirements.txt`

 1. Start Gunicorn: `gunicorn -k flask_sockets.worker -w 8 app:app`